browserslist/browserslist/docs/THREAT_MODEL.md

 # Threat Model

-What threads we think of when we design our tool and process.
+What threats we think of when we design our tool and process.

 ## Stealing maintainer credentials